 Investment Office Staff Report Content Frequency 1.
-Staff shall provide an Annual Program Review that will include program overview, investment review, and business review in general conformance with the Annual Program Review Templa 2.
-Staff shall report concerns, problems, material changes, and a violations of the Policy.
-These reports shall include explanation any violations and appropriate recommendations for corrective action. ns of Committee meeting,
+Staff shall provide an Annual Program Review that will include a program overview, investment review, and business review in general conformance with the Annual Program Review Template.
+No less than annually 2.
+Staff shall report concerns, problems, material changes, and all violations of the Policy.
+These reports shall include explanations of any violations and appropriate recommendations for corrective action.
+At the next Committee meeting, or sooner if deemed necessary.